cncf/tag-security/supply-chain-security/supply-chain-security-paper/sscsp.md

 Software best practices include the use of unit, functional, and end-to-end testing to identify bugs and errors in the code before release.
 In addition, security specific scans should be performed, including Static Application Security Tests (SAST) and Dynamic Application Security Tests (DAST).
 Static scan tooling should be integrated as early in the development process as possible, including integration into the IDE.
 For more details on application security best practices refer to the OWASP standards and tools[^24].

-During the build process the metadata from security tooling such as SAST tooling should be recorded and linked to a hash of the build artefact to provide chain of custody and provenance.
+During the build process the metadata from security tooling such as SAST tooling should be recorded and linked to a hash of the build artifact to provide chain of custody and provenance.
 Both the coverage and results of these tests should be published as part of the repository information to help downstream consumers of software better assess the stability, reliability, and/or suitability of a product or library.

 ## Controlled Environments: